KS-Presto/Wolf4SDL/README-devcpp.txt

  - Open Wolf4SDL.dev
  - Go to "Tools" -> "Package Manager"
  - Click on the "Install" button in the toolbar
- - Select "SDL-devel-1.2.15-mingw32.DevPak" (where ever you saved it)
+ - Select "SDL-devel-1.2.15-mingw32.DevPak" (wherever you saved it)
  - Some "Next" buttons and a "Finish" button later...
  - Click on the "Install" button in the toolbar
- - Select "SDL_mixer-devel-1.2.12.DevPak" (where ever you saved it)
+ - Select "SDL_mixer-devel-1.2.12.DevPak" (wherever you saved it)
  - Some "Next" buttons and a "Finish" button later...
  - Close the Package Manager